vicbeneder/pymicruler/docs/dataprocessing.rst

 Data processing
 ================

-Alternative breakpoint information
+Non-numerical breakpoint information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Some breakpoints do not contain concentrations to classify test result as there is too little evidence that therapy will be successful.
+Some breakpoints are not based on concentrations to classify test result as there is too little evidence that therapy will be successful.
-Following the interpretation EUCAST provides in the table directly we converted and filtered these entries as follows:
+Following the interpretation EUCAST provides in the Clinical Breakpoint Tables v.
+9.0, we converted and filtered these entries as follows:
     '-': a dash means that susceptibility testing is not recommended and that the species can be considered resistant.
-         The respective concentrations are then changed to S <= -1 and R > 0 mg/L unless any notes associated to the rule contain contradictory information
-    'IP': 'in preparation'.
+         The respective concentrations are changed to S <= -1 and R > 0 mg/L unless any notes associated to the rule contain contradictory information 'IP': 'in preparation'.
 These entries are currently dropped due to uncertainty regarding the classification.
     'IE': 'insufficient evidence' that the organism or group is a good target for therapy with the agent'.